 "At this time my family and I are requesting that you respect our privacy.
 I truly appreciate your prayers and support for me, my loved ones and my beloved New Birth Church Family," he added.

 Last Thursday, however, the Obnoxious Television blog which previously reported that a verified member of Long's church said he is suffering from an unspecified gastro-intestinal cancer that has already progressed to stage 4, alleged that the controversial megachurch pastor had traveled to the Oasis of Hope Hospital Cancer Research and Alternative Treatment Center in Mexico before his Sunday appearance for treatment.

 Thousands of desperate Americans seeking alternative treatment for cancer have visited Oasis of Hope despite the American Cancer Society placing the clinic's former longtime operator, Dr. Ernesto Contreras, on a list of practitioners who use "unproven methods" in 1971.
-The clinic is currently run by Ernesto Contreras' nephew Dr. Francisco Contreras.
+The clinic is currently run by Ernesto Contreras' son Dr. Francisco Contreras.

 Operators of the clinic boast on their website that their "integrative cancer protocol, combines alternative and medical therapies proven to increase the patient's success rates up to 3x times over the US national averages."

 A staff member of Oasis of Hope, who did not give his name in a call with CP on Friday, however, said no one had checked into the center under Long's name and declined answering any further questions.